The short version:

 Unbounce and Foundry both aim to improve conversion rates from paid traffic.
 But they take opposite approaches to the problem.
 Unbounce builds standalone landing pages for each campaign.
 Foundry makes your existing website adapt to every campaign without building anything new.
 One multiplies pages.
 The other consolidates them.
+These represent two of the intent-based approaches in the broader landing page personalization tools landscape.
 The right choice depends on whether your problem is that you don't have landing pages or that the pages you have don't match your ads and never improve.

 The Core Difference: Building Pages vs. Optimizing Them